First option (online training): Distance learning with a Certificate of Completion awarded after successfully passing an online exam.

 - Coordinated vulnerability disclosure and a European vulnerability database.

-- The new European cyber crisis liaison organisation network (EU-CyCLONe) for large-scale cybersecurity incidents and crises.
+- European cyber crisis liaison organisation network (EU-CyCLONe).

 - International cooperation.